Max Planck Institute for Human Development

-The Max Planck Institute for Human Development (Max-Planck-Institut für Bildungsforschung) (MPIB) is a social science research organization.
-Located in Berlin, it is one of over 80 institutions run by the Max Planck Society.
+The Max Planck Institute for Human Development (Max-Planck-Institut für Bildungsforschung, MPIB) is a social science research organization.
+Located in Berlin, it is one of over 80 institutions run by the Max Planck Society (MPG).
 It was initiated in 1961 and officially began operations in 1963 under the name Institute for Educational Research in the Max Planck Society, before receiving its current name in 1971.
 Its first director was Hellmut Becker.
-The institute is part of the Human Sciences Section of the Max Planck Society.
+The institute is part of the Human Sciences Section of the MPG.

 Research activities focus on the development and education of humans, with an emphasis on basic research.
 The concept of education is defined broadly, embracing both formal educational processes as well as developmental processes from childhood to old age.
 Currently, around 350 employees contribute to interdisciplinary research in four research centers, and three research groups.